sh1newu/SepMark/README.md

 The implementation of the paper "SepMark: Deep Separable Watermarking for Unified Source Tracing and Deepfake Detection".
 Paper Link: https://doi.org/10.1145/3581783.3612471

+**Quick Test (23/2/2024)**
+Due to the inconvenience of deploying Deepfake models, you may want to quickly test the robustness under common or custom distortions.
+In such cases, it is suggested that you comment out the lines regarding deepfake distortions in the file network/noise_layers/__init__.py.
+Meanwhile, in the file test_Dual_Mark.py, you should modify noise_layers_F = args.noise_layers.pool_F to noise_layers_F = [].
+There might be some negligible performance changes brought by these modifications compared to our resultant tensorboard files in the runs\Tables_2_3_and_6\ folder.

 Update (11/3/2023)
 We have put all the [noise layers](https://drive.google.com/drive/folders/17B02FgS8hYtW3V1GVZkiy0wrq--FeYVf?usp=sharing) and [datasets](https://drive.google.com/drive/folders/1LqvsnoiyyYyrYSmnTRz-y6LP5UheYCXH?usp=sharing) into Google Drive due to the file sizes; see the README file please.
 Hopefully, all goes well, but we never guarantee that you'll be able to run it directly without any Debug.
 How to replicate/use the code?
 For me, when everything above is ready, it is enough to modify the configuration file in the cfg folder and run the test/main file successfully.
 So, Debug is all you need!
 If there are any missing uploads, please feel free to contact me.